ghgemmer/yotagrabber/output/Readme.txt

 how many vehicles found, how many vehicles were missing, date and time of the get.
-Note that the .parquet and .csv file also include an infoDateTime column which indicates when the information for that row was updated from the toyota website, as well as a FirstAddedDate for the date the VIN first appeared in the inventory, and a LastChangedDateTime which indicates the last date and time any information for that VIN changed.
+Note that the .parquet and .csv file also include an infoDateTime column which indicates when the information for that row was updated from the toyota website, as well as a FirstAddedDate for the date the VIN first appeared in the inventory (or reappeared after disappearing), and a LastChangedDateTime which indicates the last date and time any information for that VIN changed.

 The sold inventory files are for VINs that no longer appear in the current inventory (were seen at one time by the inventory run but have since disappered).